 If a vital nutrient is missing, a cat may suffer a deficiency and their health could be impacted.
 So, it’s important to understand your cat’s individual nutritional requirements and consider the best way to ensure these are met.

-Cats are different to humans
+Cats are different from humans

 Making your own cat food, therefore, must go much further than selecting ingredients that cats may be perceived to like.
-For a cat, the size, shape, smell, and texture of the food are all key to their acceptance of a new diet, and perfecting this, as well as meeting their precise nutritional profile, can be incredibly complex.
+For a cat, the size, shape, smell and texture of the food are all key to their acceptance of a new diet, and perfecting this, as well as meeting their precise nutritional profile, can be incredibly complex.

 What nutrients does my cat need?